performanceArtist/binance-scripts/notes/interface.md

 Use case(params and logic) -> Deps wrapper(deps management - resolve dependencies until top-level) -> Implementation(pass top-level dependencies and parameters).

 Deps wrapper should deal with implementation dependencies, not "core" or external dependencies.
 These should be filled in at the last step.
-In my case, the "core" dependencies are binance api controllers and more broadly, stuff that depends on binance http and socket clients.
+In my case, the "core" dependencies are binance api controllers and, more broadly, stuff that depends on binance http and socket clients.